-As a recipient of federal funding, NIU is required to comply with Federal regulations 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal awards ("Uniform Guidance").
-NIU has an obligation to assure federal sponsors that the assignment of time and associated salary and fringe benefit costs to the project they support are fair, consistent, and timely.
+As a recipient of sponsored funding, NIU must provide assurance to our sponsors that the assignment of salary and associated fringe benefit costs to the project they support are fair, consistent, and timely.

-Uniform Guidance 2 CFR 200.430 contains specific regulatory requirements for internal controls for documenting salary charges on sponsored awards.
+Federal regulations under Uniform Guidance 2 CFR 200.430 contain specific regulatory requirements for internal controls for documenting salary charges on sponsored awards.
 To comply with these requirements, NIU uses an after-the-fact verification process to confirm that all salaries charged to federally sponsored awards are reasonable and consistent with the work performed.
 These records must reasonably reflect the total activity for which the employee is compensated, including federally funded and other sponsored activities as well as non-sponsored activities, not exceeding 100%.

 NIU's certification process provides the means for verifying that salaries and wages charged to the award are consistent with the employee's effort on the project.
 Severe penalties and funding disallowances can occur from inaccurate, incomplete, or untimely effort reporting.